-Three now offering Essential and Advanced Price Plans: Review & Comparison
+Three Essential and Advanced Price Plans: Review & Comparison

-In this article, we’ll review the new Essential price plans and we’ll see how it compares to the Advanced price plans currently offered by Three.
-We’ll also discuss the range of add-ons available for Three’s Essential price plans.
+In this article, we’ll review the new Essential price plans and we’ll see how they compare to Advanced price plans.
+We’ll also discuss the range of add-ons available for Three’s Essential price plans (for instance, in case you wanted to use personal hotspot).

 Essential VS Advanced Plans

-As of July 2016, Three has split their Pay Monthly line-up into two types of plan.
+Three has split their Pay Monthly line-up into two types of price plan.

-Their new lower-cost plans are called ‘Essential’ price plans and they start from £6/month on a SIM-only deal.
-The new Essential price plans come without Feel At Home roaming, inclusive personal hotspot and unlimited free calls to customer service (however, you can still use your inclusive minutes for the latter).
+For customers looking to save a bit of money, they’re now offering lower-cost plans called Essential price plans.
+Typically costing about £2/month less, they’re designed for customers who according to Three aren’t “always on holiday, using their phone as a hotspot or constantly calling customer services”.
+As such, Essential price plans come without Feel At Home roaming, inclusive personal hotspot and unlimited free calls to customer service (however, you can still use your inclusive minutes for the latter).

-The existing line-up of price plans is now referred to as an ‘Advanced’ price plan.
-Advanced plans start from £8/month on a SIM-only deal and include Feel At Home roaming, personal hotspot and free calls to customer service.
+Existing fully-featured price plans are now referred to as Advanced price plans, and start from £8/month on a SIM-only deal.
+As before, they continue to include Feel At Home roaming, a personal hotspot allowance and free calls to customer service.
+They also have a wider choice of available data plans, including all-you-can-eat data for worry-free usage.

 |Free calls to customer service (333)||✘ No, uses your inclusive minutes||✔ Yes|

-On the Essential price plan, your phone calls to customer service on 333 will come out of the inclusive minutes on your plan.
-For most people, this shouldn’t make a major difference as long as you have a sufficient number of minutes on your plan.
-If you’ve run out of minutes, you’ll pay the normal out-of-allowance rate of 35p/minute.
+On Essential price plans, phone calls to customer service on 333 will come out of the inclusive minutes on your plan.
+For most people, this shouldn’t make a major difference as long as you have enough minutes remaining on your plan.
+If you’ve run out of minutes, you’ll pay the normal out-of-allowance rate of 35p/minute to call customer services.

 If you choose an Essential price plan, you won’t have access to the Feel At Home offer.
 Instead, you’ll need to pay Three’s international roaming rates: